 An email confirmation is sent to the email address that was submitted on your application.
-Our advice is to check your relevant ‘Junk’ mail folder to see whether the email has been directed there.
+Our advice is to check your ‘Junk’ mail folder to see whether the email has been directed there.
 Should you still not find our confirmation email, please contact us at 6thAdmissions@hayes.bromley.sch.uk

-We will contact all applicants by the end of February regarding the next stage of the application process, confirming whether we can offer you a Guidance Meeting.
+We will contact all applicants by the end of February regarding the next stage of the application process, confirming whether we can offer a Guidance Meeting.

 We expect that the vast majority of students will select three subjects, regardless of the pathway they select.
 If a student attains an average of straight 7-9 grades in their GCSE subjects, they may consider selecting four A levels.
 We will offer advice on a case-by-case basis.